 - Invite the district School Nutrition Director to join your team.

-Let them know what 5-2-I-O Goes to School is and that you are looking at the entire school food environment (i.e. not just lunch but also celebrations, snack time, fundraisers, etc.).
-Invite them to participate because of their expertise in feeding kids and your desire to develop a productive relationship.
+Tell them about 5-2-1-0 Goes to School and that you are looking at the entire school food environment (not just lunch but also celebrations, snacks, fundraisers, etc.).
+Invite them to participate because of their expertise in feeding students and your desire to develop a productive relationship.
 A good way to start off on the right foot is to ask what you can do to help the nutrition program.
 Be positive and don't immediately request changes. - If you are working on a healthy snack program, involve your school nutrition director.
 Each school also has a kitchen manager.
 You may get more headway with the director, but having the manager on board is helpful too.
-Check out the Cafeteria Sponsored Snack Program handout in the toolkit! - Embrace school lunch staff as valuable members of the school community.
+Check out the Cafeteria Sponsored Snack Program handout under Strategy 10 in the toolkit! - Embrace school lunch staff as valuable members of the school community.
 Give them a chance to show off their stuff!
-Offer them the opportunity to come into the classroom to offer nutrition education.
-See the Cafeteria to Classroom Connection handout in the toolkit. - Spend time in the cafeteria.
+Offer them the opportunity to come into the classroom to offer nutrition education. - Spend time in the cafeteria.
 Walk through the hot lunch line.
-Help kids identify how their lunch choices can contribute to their 5-a-day.
+Help students identify how their lunch choices can contribute to their 5-a-day.
 Go to the salad bar.
 Sit with the kids.
 Be a healthy eating role model! - If you want to work on the school menu, developing a positive working relationship with the director is the first step.
 Be curious.
 Ask about what nutrition standards they follow and how much money they are allowed to spend per meal.
 It's a real eye-opener.
 Contact Let's Go! for further assistance.